gatecat/prjoxide/docs/general/bitstream.md

 It is believed this ordering is for the "early IO release" feature.

+The final 14 bits of each config frame are used for an error correcting code ("parity").
+This uses the typical CRC algorithm with polynomial 0x202D.

+Following each frame is the standard packet CRC16, which uses the common 0x8005 polynomial.

 ## IP/RAM bus

 IP and RAM configuration and initialisation is not done using general configuration frames but using a special bus, which for IP mirrors the LMMI bus exposed to fabric.